Five Ideas for Stewardship for Churches Seeking to be Actively Anti-racist

-Here are five suggestions to further resource your church for growth in understanding racism:
+Here are four suggestions to further resource your church for growth in understanding racism:

 - Andrea Flynn, Susan R. Holmberg, Dorian T. Warren, Felicia J. Wong.
 The Hidden Rules of Race: Barriers to an Inclusive Economy.
 (Cambridge Studies in Stratification Economics: Economics and Social Identity, Cambridge University Press, New York, 2017)

 - Ibram X. Kendi .
 How to Be an Antiracist.
 (Random House, New York, 2019)